fbpx

 So I didn’t go to law school in the end.
 But I did get my Master’s in Global Communications from the American University of Paris.

-And no…I’m not saying that to show off some fancy schmancy degree (that, let’s be honest, nobody really cares about).
+And no…I’m not trying to show off some fancy degree (that, let’s be honest, you probably don’t care much about).

 3. Work + travel is my jam